taoduh/TestDataBundles/README.md

 );
 ```

 That call will return a map containing 1 opportunity and 3 opportunity products.
 In the background an account, 3 products, and 3 pricebook entries will also be created.
 If you specify those objects in the call they will be returned to you.
+With that data, run your business logic and asserts.
+Easy!

 Feel free to create sugar methods for commonly-used bundles.